 Vegetable Bolognese Sauce With Angel Hair Pasta

 Here is a little info on the history of Bolognese Sauce – it’s a traditional sauce that originated in the Northern Italy city of Bologna.
-There is a little bit of conflict as to where the Bolognese sauce originiated – the city of Naples in the Southern part of Italy has also claimed to have originated the sauce.
+There is a bit of conflict as to where the Bolognese sauce originiated – the city of Naples in the Southern part of Italy has also claimed to have originated the sauce.

 In Italy the sauce is called ‘ragu alla Bolognese’ which translated means any meat based sauce.